-The goal for 2022 is to attain a participation rate of at least 90% of all vessels transiting Haro Strait and Boundary Pass, which are key foraging areas for SRKWs, and 80% for the outbound lanes at Swiftsure, which recent rsearch shows is also an important area for these whalles.
+The goal for 2023 is to attain a participation rate of at least 90% of all vessels transiting Haro Strait and Boundary Pass, which are key foraging areas for SRKWs, and 80% at Swiftsure, which recent rsearch shows is also an important area for these whalles.

 Last year, thanks to the participation of the shipping industry, these participation goals were met, and underwater sound intensity was reduced by approximately 50% during the ECHO Program’s voluntary slowdown initiatives.
 We thank members for their continuing commitments to the protection and recovery of these whales.

 In 2023, extra pilotage costs that are incurred for transits participating in the voluntary slowdown trial will again be reimbursed directly from the Port of Vancouver to the Pacific Pilotage Authority.
 Invoices to participants will again indicate that extra costs are being covered by TC/ VFPA, and you will not have to handle those costs directly.

 MANDATORY MEASURES- TRANSPORT CANADA